MykolaDotsenko/movies-manager/README.md

 # Movies Manager

 Welcome to **Movies Manager**, a dynamic and user-friendly Angular frontend application designed to bring movie management to life!
 This single-page application (SPA) offers a seamless experience for browsing, managing, and visualizing movie data, paired with a modern UI and innovative features like interactive maps.
-Built with clean code and industry-standard practices, this project showcases my frontend development skills and passion for creating engaging user experiences—perfect for recruiters looking for a versatile developer!

 ## 🎥 Functionality